-Westpac became the first major Aussie bank to offer last week.
+Westpac became the first major Aussie bank to offer discounted car loans for electric vehicles and hybrids last week.

 But with rates starting at 4.99 per cent, the offer was far from the most competitive rate for financing a low-emissions car.